jduraes/vgmplay-rc2014/README.md

 is printed and the music is not sounding correctly, probably your file uses not implemented commands.

-## Supported VGM Commands

-The following commands are available:

-- 5A - Write to OPL2 register
-- 5B - Write to OPL1 register
-- 5E - Write to OPL3 register in bank 1
-- 5F - Write to OPL3 register in bank 2
-- 61 - Variable delay
-- 62 - 1/60s delay
-- 63 - 1/50s delay
-- 66 - End of stream
-- 70 to 7F - Short variable delay
-- A0 - Write to AY3 register

-## Technical Notes

-The player uses CALLs BD19 (for synchronization), BB5A (for printing unknown commands), and BD34 (write to AY).
-It also changes the border color to show CPU load, and uses HALTs to position itself somewhere in the middle of the display.
-This is all easily replaced or removed.

-The player uses registers HL (song pointer), BC (pointer to OPL3), and IY (time delay residue accumulator).
-These can easily be replaced by variables or reloaded as needed instead to have something easier to mix with other code.

-## RC2014 Adaptations Needed
+## RC2014 Adaptations Made

-- [ ] Adapt CPC-specific BIOS calls to CP/M or RC2014 monitor calls
+- ✅ Adapt CPC-specific BIOS calls to CP/M BDOS calls
-- [ ] Update I/O port addresses for RC2014 sound cards
+- ✅ Update I/O port addresses for RC2014 sound cards
-- [ ] Modify timing routines for RC2014 interrupt system
+- ✅ Modify timing routines for RC2014/CP/M environment
+- ✅ Convert to 8.3 filename convention
+- ✅ Create sjasmplus build system
-- [ ] Test with RC2014 OPL3 and AY sound cards
+- ✅ Test build and fix assembly errors

+Ready for hardware testing!